 Below are some of our bike accessories keywords we found from the research tool.

-Now this tool is for advertisers/businesses that have a lot of campaigns and ads they are managing, if you have wanted to change your ad copy in bulk or update the landing page URL of all of the ads in a campaign in one go rather than having to go into each one individual?
-Well, you may wish you’d heard about this tool earlier.
+Now this tool is for advertisers/businesses that have a lot of campaigns and ads they are managing, if you have wanted to change your ad copy in bulk or update the landing page URL of all of the ads in a campaign in one go rather than having to go into each one individual, well, you may wish you’d heard about this tool earlier.

 The Google Ads editor allows you to do this easily and quickly, saving you time to do the more important things in life, this can be used by anyone with any sizes account but is particularly useful for larger Google Ads accounts.

 Here’s an example of some of the things you can do with the tool (from support.google.com).

-So there you have it, some great tools from Google Ads to help create a optimised PPC strategy on Google Ads.
+So there you have it, five great Google advertising tools to help you create a optimised PPC strategy on Google Ads.
 Want access to more tools to benefit your Google Ads strategy?
 Check out our CampaignHero Ad Spend Calculator and Management Fee Calculator.